TOAST-DOCS/Peering-Gateway/en/console-guide.md

 * If the IP address ranges of the two VPCs overlap, they cannot be used.<br>
   Each IP address range must not be a subset of the other.
 Otherwise, peering creation will fail.
 * In regions other than the Korea regions, communication with subnets not associated with the **Default Routing Table** is not possible.
+    > [Note] When you create a peering, a routing rule is implicitly added to the default routing table that forwards packets destined for the other VPC's IP address range to the peering gateway for routing peering communication.
+Therefore, you cannot set up another route in the default routing table with the other VPC's IP address range as the CIDR.
+Also, be aware if you add a route that specifies a portion of the other VPC's IP address range as the CIDR because it has a higher priority than routes intended for peering communication, which may prevent peering communication.
 * In the Korea regions, separate routes must be configured in the routing tables of both peered VPCs to enable communication.
     * Add the route by entering the IP address range of the counterpart VPC in the route's **Target CIDR**, and selecting the **PEERING** entry with the name of the peering from the gateway list.
     * Communication is possible only with subnets associated with the routing table to which the route has been added.
     * For a routing table other than the default routing table, if the route is added to the routing table, peer communication becomes available on subnets associated with the routing table.
     * If you specify a VPC without a subnet when creating a peering, the peering creation fails.

 ### Create a Peering

 1. Go to **Network > Peering Gateway > Peering**.
 2. Click **Create Peering**.
-3. Enter a **name** and select **Local VPC**, **Peer VPC**.
+3. Enter a **Name** and **Description**, and select **Local VPC**, **Peer VPC** to click **Confirm**.

+### Change a Peering

+1. Go to **Network > Peering Gateway > Peering**.
+2. Select a peering to change from the peering list.
+3. Click **Change Peering**.
+4. Change the peering's **Name** or **Description** and click **Confirm**.

 ### Delete a Peering